AnnoraNg/fishingfortunereels/README.md

 # Fishing Fortune Reels 🎣

 A fully-featured 5-reel × 3-row fishing-themed slot machine built entirely in plain HTML, CSS, and JavaScript.
-No frameworks, no build tools, no dependencies — just open `index.html` in a browser and play.
+No frameworks, no build tools, no dependencies,  just open `index.html` in a browser and play.

 ---